-Leblanc is an active member of the National Association of Academic Advisors for Athletes (N4A).
-In 2002, he received the prestigious Lan Hewlett Award presented by the N4A to an athletic administrator in recognition of distinguished performance in providing personal, academic and professional guidance to student-athletes.
+Leblanc is a member of the N4A, and in 2002 he received its prestigious Lan Hewlett Award presented to an athletic administrator in recognition of distinguished performance in providing personal, academic and professional guidance to student-athletes.